 When am I eligible for promotion?
-You are eligible for promotion in any year of 16.1 your appointment.
+You are eligible for promotion in any year of your appointment.
 You decide when you want to be considered for promotion to the next rank and follow the steps in the collegial process.

-Your salary is not increased on promotion to the floor of the rank to which you have 18.2.3 been promoted.
-You are entitled to receive a specific number of career 18.2.5 development increases based on rank.
-Promotion allows you to access more career 18.3 development increases.

-On promotion, Librarians receive career development increases for the rank to 16.2 which they have been promoted.
+16.1 Your salary is not increased on promotion to the floor of the rank to which you have been promoted.
+You are entitled to receive a specific number of career development increases based on rank.
+Promotion allows you to access more career development increases.
+18.2.3 18.2.5 18.3 On promotion, Librarians receive career development increases for the rank to which they have been promoted.
+16.2 What is the process for consideration of promotion?
+The process for consideration of promotion is very similar to that for tenure.
+The committees that initially consider your case are called the Department Promotions 16.3 15.9.3 15.9.4 standards are used to evaluate my promotion case?
+The standards that pertain to you are laid out in the appropriate Departmental, College, and University standards.
+Each has a separate section on the standards required for promotion from one rank to the next.
+The standards that apply are those in effect at the time of your promotion consideration.

-What is the process for consideration of promotion?
-The process for 16.3 consideration of promotion is very similar to that for tenure.
-The committees that 15.9.3 initially consider your case are called the Department Promotions Committee (or 15.9.4 College Promotions Committee for non-departmentalized Colleges), and in most cases the same members will serve on this as on the tenure review.
-Your case is subsequently reviewed by the College Review Committee and if you are seeking promotion to Librarian IV or Professor the University Review Committee.
+Colleges), and in most cases the same members will serve on this as on the tenure review.
+Your case is subsequently reviewed by the College Review Committee and if you are seeking promotion to Extension Specialist IV, Librarian IV or Professor the University Review Committee.